 The following are the major risks that management recognizes as having the potential to have a significant impact on the financial position, operating results, and cash flows of the consolidated companies among the matters concerning the business status, accounting status, etc. described in the annual securities report.

-The items described in the text below represent the Group’s judgement of potential future events as of March 31, 2020.
+The items related to future described in the text below are judged by the Group as of March 31, 2022.

 1. Compliance Risk